opensearch-project/project-website/_posts/2023-03-13-introducing-security-analytics.md

 Security Analytics interprets data in a company’s existing log files to identify abnormalities or suspicious patterns in network activity.
 After the log data is ingested in the system, detectors map the data to a common rule schema and transform it into meaningful events that can be applied to the rules.
 Depending on which rules have been assigned during configuration of the detector, the detector applies certain criteria to the log data and executes a match when any of the criteria are met.
 This generates a finding, which is simply an incident in which the detector has isolated as an event of interest.
 Simultaneously, the event triggers an alert, and security operations members are notified of the incident.

-(There could be a flow diagram graphic here to visually represent the sequence of events above)

 The user interface in OpenSearch Dashboards lists individual findings according to preferred metrics and displays these findings in a configurable graph so that users can drill down to see incidents in a short time frame, or expand out to get a sense of trends over a longer time period.
 The same format is applied to an Alerts dashboard so that users can track alerts in a selected span of time and view them by severity levels or whether or not they are still active or acknowledged.

 ## Looking ahead